 For any initiatives that the SIEM does not support, make sure that the SIEM product supports the proper customizable reporting options to meet your requirements.

 Do your homework and evaluate

-This article presents several criteria that should be considered as part of an evaluation, but this is not meant to imply that other criteria are not necessary.
-Think of the listed criteria as a starting point for the organization to customize and build upon to develop its own list of SIEM criteria.
+This article presents several SIEM evaluation criteria that organizations should consider, but other criteria may also be necessary.
+Think of these as a starting point for the organization to customize and build upon to develop its own list of SIEM evaluation criteria.
 This will help ensure the organization chooses the best possible SIEM product.